 Each year, Council brings the community together to create a shared, inclusive, regional identity.
 The forum allows everyone to have a say and focuses on deepening our understanding of who we are through connection with each other.

 Community Strategy annual reporting

 The Community Strategy has a range of measures that are used to monitor and understand how we are progressing towards our five Community Strategy outcome areas.

-The Community Strategy 2020/21 Annual Report draws together a range of data, stories and insights to highlight and celebrate the valuable work achieved over the past year to deliver on the priorities of the Community Strategy, in collaboration with our community partners.
+The Community Strategy annual reports draw together a range of data, stories and insights to highlight and celebrate the valuable work achieved over past years to deliver on the priorities of the Community Strategy, in collaboration with our community partners.